Prescriptions

 Ordering Repeat Prescriptions

-You may obtain a repeat prescription by using the online prescription service via the link at the top of this page.
-If you would like to register for the online services please download and complete the online access form and either bring to surgery with photographic ID or email hmrccg.trinitymedicalcentre@nhs.net with the completed online registration form and photographic ID.
+If you dont have an online services App please register here - Click Link download and complete the online access form and either bring to surgery with photographic ID or email hmrccg.trinitymedicalcentre@nhs.net with the completed online registration form and photographic ID.

 We will endeavour to process your online registration request within 7 days and will advise by text, email or post when your online details are ready to collect from the surgery.